alienresident/style-tiles/README.md

 ## How It Works

 There's an index page that links to the 3 version pages.
 Each page has it's own stylesheet.
 When you `compile compass` the CSS files are generated from the `.scss` files in the `sass` folder.
-The corresponding HTML files are generated from `template.html` and the CSS is added to the `<head>` of the HTNL files.
+The corresponding HTML files are generated from `template.html` and the CSS is added to the `<head>` of the HTML files.

 ### Deploying the Styles Tiles
 The HTML files are self-contained.
 All the images, and fonts are embedded in the style and the style is embedded in the HTML.
 However if you don't want to inline your images.
 Set `$inline-images` to `false` in your `partials/variations/_v*.scss` and include the images folder.
 The same goes for fonts, set `$inline-fonts` to `false`.

 ### Adding more Versions
 More pages can be easily added by duplicating these files

 + `sass/v3.scss` to `sass/v4.scss`